abedidev/qwen3-radiology/README.md

 # Clinical Multi-Label Disease Extraction from Radiology Findings
-Using Qwen3-4B and Qwen3-8B with Parameter-Efficient Fine-Tuning
+Using Qwen3 Large Language Model with Parameter-Efficient Fine-Tuning

 This repository provides an implementation and demonstration of using Qwen3 large language models for multi-label disease classification from free-text radiology findings.
 It covers the full workflow, beginning with preprocessing and prompt construction, followed by zero-shot evaluation and fine-tuning with LoRA and DoRA, and concluding with inference, comprehensive performance analysis, and uploading the resulting models to Hugging Face.